 Watch a portion of the same Mentor panel answering questions on Product Development below.

-Once the session has concluded, Founders are encouraged to join the Mentors at a nearby bar or restaurant for informal networking and socializing.
+Once the session has concluded, Founders are encouraged to join the Mentors at a nearby bar or cafe for informal networking and socializing.
 In many cases, this is where the best networking and information exchange takes place.

-Step 2.
+Deliverable 2.
 Organize a product brainstorming session with your Advisors, coworkers, friends and / or Working Group members to create a prioritized set of features to develop first (or next).
 See this sample Roadmap of Prioritized Features worksheet, and try the following methodology:

 - During the session, write down a series of “Features” that you want your ultimate offering to have on sticky notes.